Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 """
 ```

-Each value in y_estimate is confidence score of the sample for each class.
-When we iterate the Logistic Regression for max_iter=100, the y_estimate values starts to converge and the parameter values are updates as follows
+Each value in y_estimate is the confidence score of the sample for each class.
+When we iterate the Logistic Regression for max_iter=100, the y_estimate values start to converge and the parameter values are updated as follows

 ```python
 """